curtmorgan3/quest-bound-docs/docs/rulesets.md

 A ruleset is made of the following:

 - [Attributes](./attributes/attributes.md)
-  - The atoms of a ruleset.
-These are the variables that attach to all other entities
+  - The dynamic variables assigned to characters
   - Stats like hit points, age, durability, skill and experience can all be represented as attributes
   - Attributes can affect and be affected by other ruleset entities through scripts
 - [Archetypes](./archetypes.md)